Sambucus nigra Lectin (SNA/EBL I+II) - Pure

 Product Description

-Sambucus nigra lectin (EBL I+II, also known as SNA) is isolated from elderberry bark.
-This lectin has a molecular weight of 140,000 and is composed of two ricin-related lectins.
-EBL I+II is a tetrameric glycoprotein with a recognition of the Neu5Ac(?2-6)Gal or GalNAc linkage in glycoconjugates.
+Affinity purified Sambucus nigra lectin (EBL I+II, also known as SNA) is is composed of two ricin-related lectins.
+EBL I+II is a tetrameric glycoprotein consisting of four disulfide-linked chains, two of about 36,000D and two of about 38,000D with a recognition of the Neu5Ac(a2-6)Gal or GalNAc linkage in glycoconjugates.

 EBL I is composed of an A-chain with enzymatic activity and a B-chain with carbohydrate-binding activity.
 EBL II consists only of carbohydrate-binding B-chains.
 EBL I+II induces caspase-dependent apoptosis at low concentrations (nM) order, leading to typical symptoms of cell death in sensitive cells.
 This effect seems independent from the catalytic activity of the A-chain, but depends on the carbohydrate binding B-chain.